 Get the Recipe: Sabrina Snyder for Dinner then Dessert

-Reynolds Kitchens Premium Slow Cooker Liners, 6 Count, Pack of 2
+Reynolds Kitchens Slow Cooker Liners, Regular (Fits 3-8 Quarts), 6 Count (Pack of 2), 12 Total

 Make cleanup easy with these disposable slow cooker liners.